-Maia Sandu: The common candidate will be chosen in late September based on some internal surveys
+Maia Sandu: The common candidate will be chosen based on two internal surveys

 Maia Sandu and Andrei Nastase claim they have not given up the idea of a joint candidate of the right wing parties, even if they started to collect separately the signatures.
 At "In PROfunzime" TV show the leaders of the three parties said that the decision on the common nominee will be taken in late September, and Maia Sandu said that the exercise of selection will be based upon two internal surveys that are undertaken in this period.

 "Two parallel things are happening now.
 On one hand we are collecting signatures to be both eligible as long as we do not know who among us will be the joint candidate.
 At the same time at least two polls will be conducted in which we trust all three as a team.
 We will find out the results by the end of September.
 We measure many things there: favorite candidate, option two, scenarios for the second round.
 These are the details we need in order to take an informed decision and to know how to talk to our voters.
 When we decide who is the candidate, we do not start from candidate's A or B whim, we start from people's perception", stated Maia Sandu.